Is the Air in Your Home Making You Sick?

 It’s impossible for scientists to parse out the number of illnesses directly resulting from bad indoor air.
 The truth is, we’re bombarded by potentially harmful molecules everywhere.
 That’s the trade-off for all the comforts that the modern world has to offer, and it’s unrealistic to think that your home can be your bubble.
 Still, there’s plenty that can be done to drastically reduce the level of irritants and chemicals that may keep us from feeling 100 percent.
 So grab that mop.
 Switch on that vent.
 Here’s what you need to know for three areas of your home.

 Test your home for radon.
 Radon is a radioactive gas produced by the natural breakdown of uranium, a compound present in soil.
 High radon levels can cause tissue damage and increase the risk of lung cancer.
 According to Glenn Morrison, a professor of civil, architectural, and environmental engineering at the Missouri University of Science & Technology, all houses have some radon because it seeps into the house through cracks in the floors, walls, and pipes.
 The garage and the basement are especially vulnerable entry points because such gaps are common there, and those spaces are built directly on the soil.
-To assess your exposure, start with a kit known as a short-term test (available through the Environmental Protection Agency–endorsed National Radon Program Services; $15, sosradon.org).
+To assess your exposure, start with a kit known as a short-term test (available through the Environmental Protection Agency–endorsed National Radon Program Services, $15; sosradon.org).
 If the reading is 4 picocuries per liter (pCi/L) or more, follow up with a long-term test, performed by a qualified tester.
-(Search for your state radon office at epa.gov.)
+(Search for your state radon office through the EPA.)
 This will give a more accurate reading.
-If the second reading is high, a contractor (also searchable at epa.gov) can lower radon levels by sealing cracks in the foundation and installing a soil-suction radon-reduction system.
+If the second reading is high, a contractor (also searchable with help from the EPA) can lower radon levels by sealing cracks in the foundation and installing a soil-suction radon-reduction system.

 The Laundry Room